 Until our Michael left us, we only had one death in the family.
 My sister’s baby girl died of a cot death when I was too young to be deeply affected.
 When Dad died, it was very hard though somehow expected, if not welcomed, after months of deterioration through cancer.
-It wasn’t until Mikey passed away, that I began to notice the process of death in the Creator’s “Guidebook for Life on Planet Earth”.
+But it wasn’t until Mikey passed away, that I began to notice the process of death in the Creator God’s “Guidebook for Life on Planet Earth”

 Sitting here this morning, allowing my imagination to take me back to the day when God’s people stood at the crossroads, I remember my own “desert floor moment”.
-I remember the circles within the grief process because they’re still resurfacing: the moments of denial; the periods of anger; the seasons of apathy and depression, then, the eventual vague spark of life that tentatively returns.
+I remember the circles within the grief process because they’re still resurfacing: the moments of denial; the periods of anger; the seasons of apathy and depression; or the sense of detachment …then… the eventual vague spark of life that tentatively returns.

-The wheel turns round and round, and time doesn’t heal.
-The only thing I notice is how the circles seem to get larger and the season-of-some-measure-of-normality between rotations, seems longer.
-The idea now is that – whatever the loss and unique circumstances, however apparently minor compare to other people’s stories – with each loop in the grief process, I’m not led into deterioration.
-Instead, I’m carried to recovery and into a meaningful tomorrow – just as God’s people will have, in tomorrow’s Breadcrumb…Read More… CLICK on “28 February – Additional Notes”
+The wheel turns round and round.
+And, although time doesn’t heal, the circles seem to get larger and the season of some-measure-of-normality between rotations, seems longer.
+The idea now is that (whatever the loss and unique circumstances, and however apparently minor compared to other people’s stories), with each loop in the grief process, I’m not led on a path to deterioration.
+Instead, I’m carried by my Maker down the road to recovery, and into a meaningful tomorrow – just as the Creator God’s people were back then and will have again, in tomorrow’s Breadcrumb…Read More… CLICK on “28 February – Additional Notes”

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
-Leave a note in the “Comments” box below to tell me what you think God is saying to you, through today’s chapter.
+Leave a note in the “Comments” box below to tell me what you think of today’s chapter.